-With the ePrivacy regulation (officially: Regulation of the European Parliament and of the Council concerning the respect for private life and the protection of personal data in electronic communications), the European Union wants to strengthen the online privacy sphere of citizens and intensively regulate data protection.
+With the ePrivacy Regulation (officially: Regulation of the European Parliament and of the Council concerning the respect for private life and the protection of personal data in electronic communications and repealing Directive 2002/58/EC), the European Union wants to strengthen the privacy of citizens in online communicationand intensively regulate data protection in the EU.
 Basically, it’s concerned with restoring people’s trust in digital communication channels.
-Officially, at least, ePrivacy should bring about a reinforcement of the digital single market.
-It’s the third, and presumably last, measure of a European digital initiative.
-There’s also a desire to introduce Europe-wide regulations so that companies on the internet (at least within the EU) don’t run into issues as a result of national borders.
+The ePrivacy Regulation, which has not yet entered into force, is the third and presumably final measure in an initiative for binding rules and regulations on European data protection, following the first Data Protection Directive (Directive 95/46/EC) and the ePrivacy Directive (2002/58/EC).
+In short, the EU's planned ePrivacy is intended to ensure that privacy and data protection will no longer be restricted by national borders in the future (at least within the EU).

-With this initiative, the EU embarks on a path that’s more than necessary: The internet, as we all know, knows no borders.
-But what exactly does the European authority anticipate with the ePrivacy regulation?
+With this initiative, the EU has set out necessary regulations: The Internet knows no borders.
+But what exactly does the European authority anticipate with the ePrivacy Regulation?
 It’s important to first establish that the ePrivacy Regulation will affect more companies than any previous data protection policy.
-The requirements that are made this time are aimed specifically at software providers, for example, at providers of apps like WhatsApp or Skype – basically at the entire online industry.
+The requirements are aimed specifically website owners and software providers, for example, Meta (formerly Facebook), Google and Zoom – basically at the entire online industry.

 The draft for ePrivacy also includes machine-to-machine communication.
 This is the EU’s response to the challenges of the Internet of Things.
-For these types of data transfer, the same should go for such instances where users are directly involved.
+For these types of data transfer, the same should apply for such instances where users are directly involved.
 The plan is that devices will only transfer personal data if the user has agreed to it.
 This could apply to GPS data for smartphones, for example.
-In general, it should apply that users must be informed about which data is being collected from them and for what purpose.
+In general, users must be informed about which data is being collected about them and for what purpose.
 Therefore, it shouldn’t be possible to hide an agreement in the GTCs or link it to another service.
 For example, if user data needs to be transferred for online shopping – as it always does – this is allowed.
 It should not be allowed, though, to use this data for advertising purposes at the same time.
-For this, a new, specific agreement would be needed.
+For this, a new, specific agreement would be required.

-The ePrivacy regulation shouldn’t be limited to the tapping of personal data by companies, though.
-Intervention on the state side should also be strongly regulated by ePrivacy.
-An end-to-end encryption should be obligatory: All data transmissions should be fully encrypted and not viewable by governments.
-The introduction of backdoors is also to be forbidden: Backdoors that the producer build to grant access for government would be illegal.
+The ePrivacy Regulation shouldn’t be limited to the tapping of personal data by companies, though.
+Government intervention should also be strongly regulated by ePrivacy.
+An end-to-end encryption should become obligatory.
+This means that all data transmissions should be fully encrypted and not viewable by governments.
+The introduction of backdoors is also to be forbidden.
+Backdoors that the producer built to grant access for government would be illegal.

-ePrivacy shifts away from the internet when it comes to direct marketing: While nothing changes in the principle of e-mail marketing, the regulation intends to more strongly regulate telephone marketing in particular.
-The proposal says that telephone calls for solicitation purposes should only be allowed if the caller reveals their telephone number or if they use an integrated code to indicate that it’s an advertising call.
+ePrivacy shifts away from the internet when it comes to direct marketing.
+While nothing changes in the principle of e-mail marketing, the regulation intends to more strongly regulate telephone marketing in particular.
+The proposal states that telephone calls for solicitation purposes should only be allowed if the caller reveals their telephone number or if they use an integrated code to indicate that it’s an advertising call.

 ePrivacy regulation vs. ePrivacy guidelines vs. general data protection regulation

-The ePrivacy regulation partially exists to replace the old ePrivacy guidelines and partially to supplement the GDPR.
-The old regulations have existed since 2002, and were expanded in 2009.
-However, a European community guideline is not directly effective and binding law, but instead directives that have to be converted into national law.
-As a result, individual nations are afforded a longer period.
-In the case of the regulation, the situation is different: As with the GDPR, it’s an EU-wide law that’s binding for all countries and comes into effect immediately.
-The law can grant a transitional period, though, for example, like the basic data protection did: The GDPR doesn’t apply to all citizens until 25 May 2018.
+The ePrivacy Regulation partially exists to replace the old ePrivacy guidelines and partially to supplement the GDPR.
+The old regulations have existed since 2002 and were expanded in 2009.
+However, a European community guideline is not directly effective and binding law, but instead directives have to be converted into national law.
+As a result, individual nations are afforded a longer transition period.
+In the case of the ePrivacy Regulation, the situation is different.
+As with the GDPR, it’s an EU-wide law that’s binding for all countries and would come into effect immediately.
+The law can grant a transitional period.

-The introduction of the GDPR this year will create even more confusion, though: What do you need to stick to now?
-As soon as the ePrivacy regulation also takes effect, the answer is simple: to both!
+The introduction of the GDPR has created even more confusion for businesses wondering what rules they’re going to have to adhere to now.
+As soon as the ePrivacy Regulation also takes effect, the answer is simple: businesses need to stick to both.
 The plan is that the regulations in ePrivacy will make the GDPR more concrete.
 The ePR (as the new regulations will be called) should be a lex specialis.
 This means that it has priority over the basic data protection regulation – a lex generalis.
-The GDPR is more general, and should be made clearer by the ePR through specific points with definite rules.
+The GDPR is more general and should be made clearer by the ePR through specific points with definite rules.
 The data protection regulation is not specifically tailored to the internet. ePrivacy will better protect this area.

 When will the ePrivacy regulation arrive?

-The ePrivacy regulation has been discussed since April 2016, but has not yet come to a binding conclusion.
+The ePrivacy Regulation has been discussed since April 2016 but has not yet come to a binding conclusion.
 In January 2017, the European Commission published its first draft.
 Subsequently, multiple committees issued responses to the Commission’s proposals, which eventually led to the EU Parliament’s own draft in October 2017 (the GDPR had already been decided at this time).
 Almost one month later, the EU Council Presidency published an assessment report, in which the current state of things was summarised.
-At this point, it’s the most current publication.
-The next move is for the EU Council to decide on the draft.

 Criticism of the draft

-Cuts made by an ePrivacy regulation such as the one currently under negotiation affect operators of internet services and the online marketing industry, in particular (in addition to citizens whose privacy is to be protected).
+Cuts made by an ePrivacy Regulation such as the one currently under negotiation affect operators of internet services and the online marketing industry, in particular (in addition to citizens whose privacy is to be protected).
 So, it’s not very surprising that the greatest criticism is drawn from these areas.
-The advertising industry, in particular, finds fault with the EU project.
+The advertising industry finds fault with the EU project.